Chemical Waste Quick Start Guide

 - Identify materials for disposal.
 Check with others in your department or building to see if they would like your unused/surplus chemicals.

 - The waste management system uses a list of tens of thousands of chemical products and lab-generated mixtures that have been disposed of in the past.
-To search this list on the DRS web site, click on the Waste Management tab, then select Request a Pickup > Chemical Waste.
+To search this list on the DRS web site, click on the Waste Management tab, then select Regulated Waste, then click on the Access the Waste Management App button.
 Login using your netID and password, then click on the "Chemical Name Table" icon.
 If your chemical or product is not on the list, you may choose "New Chemical" (UI# 1).

 - Submit a pickup request on the DRS waste pickup page, as described above, then click on the "New Pickup Request" icon.
-Detailed instructions are available at the top of the Pickup Request page.
+Detailed instructions are available at the top of the Regulated Waste page.

 - If you have a chemical product or mixture not listed on the master list, choose "New Chemical."
 If you have a commercial product, add the product name, manufacturer, and web address of the Safety Data Sheet in the Waste Description box.
 If it is a lab-generated mixture, list each constituent and the percent by weight.
 Include any solvent, including water.